Indravati River: Hydroelectric projects

-Indravati Dam or Upper Indravati Hydro Power Project built near Mukhiguda, Kalahandi is one of the largest Dam in India as well as Asia.
-It is the largest dam in eastern India which produces 600MW of electricity.
-The Upper Indravati Project envisages diversion of the water of the Indravati river in its upper reaches into the Mahanadi valley for power generation and irrigation.
+The Indravati Dam or Upper Indravati Hydro Power Project built near Mukhiguda, Kalahandi is one of the largest dams in India as well as Asia.
+It is the largest dam in eastern India, and it produces 600 MW of electricity.
+The Upper Indravati Project envisages diversion of the water of the Indravati River in its upper reaches into the Mahanadi Valley for power generation and irrigation.

-Other Dam proposals

 A total of five hydroelectric projects (Kutru I, Kutru II, Nugur I, Nugur II and Bhopalpatnam) were planned on the stretch of Indravati River at various points in time.
 But none could see the light of the day due to ecological concerns raised in various fora.

 According to Interstate Agreement as per Godavari Water Disputes Tribunal (GWDT) Report, the State of Odisha has to ensure 45000 e6cuft (45 TMC) of water at the Odisha–Chhattisgarh border.

 Ecology

 The Chitrakoot Falls are located 40 km from Jagdalpur, in Chhattisgarh.
-Indravati National Park and Tiger Reserves are located in the adjoining region of Chhattisgarh state.
-The Chitrakot fall is almost at the point of its extinct because of indiscriminate construction of check dams near the fall.
-Social Activists and environmentalists are hell bent on getting the charm of the fall back.
-Now the fall is worth viewing during the rainy seasons only.
+It is almost extinguished because of indiscriminate construction of check dams near the fall.
+Social Activists and environmentalists have campaigned to protect it.

+Indravati National Park and Tiger Reserves are also located in the adjoining region of Chhattisgarh state.